Below are some resources to help you with your upcoming interview:

 Mock Interview Appointments

-Use our in-person mock interview appointments as a final dress rehearsal.
-Practice your interviewing skills, then receive immediate feedback during an in-person 40-minute session.
+Use our mock interview appointments as a final dress rehearsal.
+Practice your interviewing skills, then receive immediate feedback during your session.
 Available to all students seeking a job, internship or applying to medical school.
 Schedule online, or call us at 734-764-7460.

 Career Counseling and Advising